Analysis: Does Netanyahu's Win Maintain Status Quo Or Push Israel Further Right?

 Trump nearly always backs Netanyahu and has given him a series of wins: Moving the U.S. Embassy to Jerusalem, recognizing Israel's annexation of the Golan Heights, taking tough steps against Iran.
 Netanyahu's campaign featured photos of him and the president — just as Trump's will likely do.

-But Netanyahu himself could restrain himself from taking radical moves on the big issues he faces.
-For all his rhetoric and his move to the right, he's generally avoids making moves where he can't be confident of the outcome.
+But Netanyahu could restrain himself from taking radical moves on the big issues he faces.
+For all his rhetoric and his move to the right, he generally avoids making moves where he can't be confident of the outcome.
 When making war — like against Hamas in Gaza — he does so where he knows Israel will face little cost.

-"He's been more of a status quo, maintenance politician for many years, now faced with some momentous decisions," Shapiro said.
+"He's been more of a status quo-maintenance politician for many years, now faced with some momentous decisions," Shapiro said.

 NPR's Daniel Estrin contributed to this story.